EdwinCroissantArduinoLibraries/SimpleBMP280I2C/README.md

 * getPressure(mode)

  Initiate a temperature and pressure reading and returns the pressure in Pascal.
 If there is a I2C error returns 0.
-The default mode is 1.

 * getLastTemperature()